Europe Challenge Toolkit

-This diagram shows what you will be collecting along the way, so that you are building up evidence of your project outcomes.
-Each challenge will be at different stages at different times.
+This diagram shows what teams will be collecting along the way to build up evidence of their project outcomes.

 Europe Challenge Journey